xzihara-scintillation/tritium-scinti-device/tritium-ps-device.md

 <img src="images02/Fig3.png" width="500">
 </p>
 <p align="center" class="caption">
-  Fig. 3 Fluorescence characteristics of PS disks by UV irradiation - The outer circumference of the PS disk primarily emits light.
+  Fig. 3 Fluorescence characteristics of PS disks by UV irradiation<br> - The outer circumference of the PS disk primarily emits light.
 </p>

-2.2 PS Stack
+<b>2.2 PS Stack</b><br>
 The PS stack consists of a stainless‑steel shaft (55 mm length, 3 mm diameter, threaded), a stainless base, and a blue resin nut.
 A required number of PS disks are inserted onto the shaft and fixed with the nut (Fig. 4).
 The stack shown in Fig. 4 contains 1,000 disks and is designed to fit inside a 20‑mL vial.

 <p align="center">